 and since then I’ve been running the services by hand.
 I always work

-in a tmux session anyway, so I decided it was time to see
+tmux session anyway, so I decided it was time to see

 what it would look like to launch my window full of dependencies in

 Last year I tried out making a reading list in January, to keep myself reading at an acceptable pace, and to put a bit more foresight into what I would be reading.
 This worked out pretty well.
 Despite finishing a couple of my 2016 books in the first days of 2017, I largely stuck to my schedule, and I finished everything on my list, including a few rather lengthy items.
 I actually didn’t read a whole lot more than I had listed (to my surprise), which makes me even more confident that this is a good idea, since it sets a minimum reading curriculum.

 Again this year, I’ve tried to establish some common themes to allow for comparative reading and amass some knowledge of a field.
 The stronger themes are decision-making (four books) and creativity (four books), and the remaining four books are loosely centered on self-improvement, though that’s more of a coincidence than a plan.